davewongillies/fpm-recipes/README.md

 Options for distro:

   * ubuntu-focal
   * ubuntu-bionic
   * ubuntu-xenial

 ## apt repo setup

 The packages from this repo also get published to [bintray](https://bintray.com/davewongillies/fpm-recipes).
-Currently they are only built for Ubuntu 18.04 (bionic) and 20.04 (focal).
+Currently they are only built for Ubuntu 16.04 and 18.04.
 To add this repo to your system:

-1. `sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv D401AB61`
+1. `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv D401AB61`
-1. `echo "deb https://dl.bintray.com/davewongillies/fpm-recipes focal main" | sudo tee -a /etc/apt/sources.list.d/davewongillies-fpm-recipes.list`
+1. `echo "deb https://dl.bintray.com/davewongillies/fpm-recipes xenial main" | sudo tee -a /etc/apt/sources.list.d/davewongillies-fpm-recipes.list`